lillian-al/AgilePrototyping/README.md

 Addressing these challenges will help refine and optimize the Agile Prototyping methodology, making it more practical and effective for the future of the built environment.

+#### Further Challenges in the Common Building Growth Stages
+The concept of Common Building Growth Stages introduces its own challenges, particularly in defining clear, functional stages that apply universally to different types of buildings and systems.
+Aligning these stages across multiple disciplines, such as structural, mechanical, and environmental systems, can create complexity in ensuring they integrate seamlessly.
+Additionally, the sequential nature of growth stages might not align well with projects requiring non-linear or overlapping workflows.

+#### Advantages of the Common Building Growth Stages
+The Common Building Growth Stages provide a structured framework for designing adaptable systems.
+By breaking a design into defined stages, it becomes easier to identify key components and how they evolve over time.
+This method facilitates collaboration across disciplines, as it establishes a common language and process for integrating various systems.
+Additionally, it encourages forward-thinking design by emphasizing how a building can adapt and grow in response to future demands or external pressures.

+#### Limitations/Challenges in Applying the Projects to Advanced Building Design 2025
+Applying these projects to Advanced Building Design 2025 may face several limitations.
+For example, the iterative and experimental nature of Agile Prototyping might conflict with the tighter time constraints and deliverable-focused expectations of the course.
+Integrating Agile Prototyping into the course may require balancing its innovative potential with practical application and measurable results to align with course goals.

 </details>